 3.6.
 In the event the Parties are unable to agree on the place (seat of) the Mediation and/or the language(s) of the Arbitration, the Mediator shall determine these.
 The procedural law of the seat of the mediation shall apply to the arbitration.

 3.7 In cases where a prior mediation agreement already exists, the parties shall jointly approach IBA-DRF and submit a written request for mediation containing names, (e-mail) addresses, telephone and fax numbers of the Parties and their representatives, if any, as well as a general description of the Issue.
-Following this step, the contents of clauses 2.2 till 2.6 shall apply.
+Following this step, the contents of clauses 2.2 to 2.6 shall apply.

 3.8 Where the Appointing Authority receives a mediation consequent to an order passed by a court of competent jurisdiction, the Appointing Authority shall, if the details, names, addresses, telephone numbers, facsimile, telex number and email addresses are not mentioned, write to the concerned officer of the Court who forwarded the order, requesting him for the abovementioned details.
 However, if such information is mentioned, Appointing Authority shall without delay and not later than 4 working days of the receipt of the order/information, inform the parties in writing of such order.